estebanp2022/PupBnB/README.md

 ### Built with

-I used HTML, CSS, JavaScript, APIs & React, as well as Vite to build project.
+I used HTML, CSS, JavaScript, APIs & React, as well as Vite to build this project.

 ### Useful resources